starfi5h/DSP_Mod/SphereEditorTools/README.md

 Symmetric tool can be toggle with `tab`.
 There are two types of symmetry in the tool:
 Mirror symmetry: When it is activated (hotkey `m`), it will create corresponding reflections on the other side of the equator.
 Rotational symmetry: Numpad `[+]`/`[-]` to increase/decrease the number of brushes on the same latitude, ranging from 1 to 90.
+To multiple selection, hold `ctrl` and click 3 times to include the original object.
+To keep selecting, hold Ctrl and click on other objects.

 ### Orbit Modification Tool
 Anchor Mode: When enabled, the selected layer rotation will stop, the grid orientation will be changed immediately when the orbit is modified and the position of structures will remain unchanged.
 It can fix the grid misalignment problem.